RKNF404/chromium-hardening-guide/configs/POLICIES.md

 #### `DefaultJavaScriptJitSetting`
 Value: `2`\
 ***(security OPTIONAL)***\
 This can also be used to disable JIT, the only difference between this and the flag is that the flag disables JIT for extensions and internal (`chrome://` and `file://`) pages as well whereas this policy only disables it for websites.
-If you have an extension that requires JIT (i.e. not compatible with the flag), use this policy to compensate, you can whitelist sites using the `JavaScriptJitAllowedForSites` policy.
+If you have an extension that requires JIT (i.e. not compatible with the flag), use this policy to compensate, you can whitelist sites using the `JavaScriptJitAllowedForSites` policy, note that extensions are not affected by this policy, neither are internal pages (`chrome://`), non-PDF `file://` pages (PDF files always have JIT disabled).

-#### `DefaultJavaScriptOptimizerSetting`
-Value: `1`\
-***(~security OPTIONAL)***\
-Locks the V8 security setting so the [JITless](https://github.com/RKNF404/chromium-hardening-guide/blob/main/configs/FLAGS.md#--js-flags--jitless) flag can properly disable JIT for all sites, disabling V8 optimizers acts as a whitelist for WebAssembly.
-If you need to configure JIT/WASM per-site, do not set this policy

 #### `DefaultSensorsSetting`
 Value: `2`\